Becoming A Tattoo Artist

 While other artists might be able to just specialize, tattoo artists also need some general skills.
 To demonstrate that, you’ll need a portfolio that shows how much you can do (sorry, showing up with 100 drawings of skulls and roses won’t be enough).

-Include 100 to 200 sketches that not only show different kinds of designs but also makes a case that you can skillfully handle shading, use colors creatively, and make dimensions pop.
+Include 100 to 200 sketches that not only show different kinds of designs, but also make a case that you can skillfully handle shading, use colors creatively, and make dimensions pop.

 The next thing to do is to network.
 If there are tattoo events in your area, attend them.
 If you’re getting tattooed, get to know your artist.
 It’ll be easier to get an apprenticeship if you’re already a familiar face.